The 20 Best Movement Disorders Doctors in Taiwan

 Taoyuan, TNQ, TW

-Rou-shayn Chen practices in Taoyuan, Taiwan.
+Rou-shayn Chen practices practicing medicine in Taoyuan, Taiwan.
 Chen is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Movement Disorders, Parkinson's Disease, Chorea, and Drug Induced Dyskinesia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Movement Disorders, Parkinson's Disease, Chorea, and Congenital Mirror Movement Disorder.

 Advanced in Movement Disorders